taocat/ukai/README.md

 ## Utility Commands

-To shortcut various UKAI operations, some handy commands are provided in the `scripts` subdirectory, which are installed at your local executable directory (e.g. `/usr/local/bin/`).
+To manage UKAI disk images, you need to use the `ukai_admin` command.
+The command has several subcommands based on the type of operations.

 ### Create a Disk Image

-The `ukai_create_image` command generates a virtual disk image.
-Before using this command, you have to configure configuration parameters (especially the `metadata_root` and `data_root` parameters) properly.
+The `create_image` subcommand generates a virtual disk image.
+Before using this command, you have to start a UKAI server.

-    Usage: ukai_create_image -s SIZE -b BLOCK_SIZE -h HYPERVISOR -l LOCATION IMAGE_NAME
+    Usage: ukai_admin create_image -s SIZE -b BLOCK_SIZE -h HYPERVISOR -l LOCATION IMAGE_NAME

 ### Add a Disk Image

-The `ukai_add_image` command adds a virtual disk image defined as a metadata file to the running UKAI system.
+The `add_image` subcommand adds a virtual disk image defined as a metadata file to the running UKAI system.

-    Usage: ukai_add_image IMAGE_NAME
+    Usage: ukai_admin add_image IMAGE_NAME

 ### Remove a Disk Image

-The `ukai_remove_image` command removes a virtual disk image from the UKAI system.
+The `remove_image` command removes a virtual disk image from the UKAI system.
 Do not remove a disk image which is still used by a virtual machine.

-    Usage: ukai_remove_image IMAGE_NAME
+    Usage: ukai_admin remove_image IMAGE_NAME

 ### Get Image Information

-The `ukai_get_image_info` command displays information of a virtual disk.
+The `get_image_info` command displays information of a virtual disk.
 You can view the metadata information (name, size, block_size, and location information) of the specified virtual disk.

-    Usage: ukai_get_image_info IMAGE_NAME
+    Usage: ukai_admin get_image_info IMAGE_NAME

 ### Add a Hypervisor

-The `ukai_add_hypervisor` command adds a new hypervisor address to the specified virtual disk image.
+The `add_hypervisor` subcommand adds a new hypervisor address to the specified virtual disk image.
 If you are planning a migration operation of a virtual machine, then the destination hypervisor must be added using this command.

-    Usage: ukai_add_hypervisor IMAGE_NAME HYPERVISOR
+    Usage: ukai_admin add_hypervisor IMAGE_NAME HYPERVISOR

 ### Remove a Hypervisor

-The `ukai_remove_hypervisor` command removes a hypervisor address from the specified virtual disk image.
+The `remove_hypervisor` subcommand removes a hypervisor address from the specified virtual disk image.
 If you no longer migrate a virtual machine to a certain hypervisor, then you better to remove the address from the hypervisor list to reduce metadata synchronization overhead.

-    Usage: ukai_remove_hypervisor IMAGE_NAME HYPERVISOR
+    Usage: ukai_admin remove_hypervisor IMAGE_NAME HYPERVISOR

 ### Add Location Information

-The `ukai_add_location` command adds a new location to an existing virtual disk image.
+The `add_location` subcommand adds a new location to an existing virtual disk image.
 The initial synchronization status of the new location is set to out-of-sync.

-    Usage: ukai_add_location IMAGE_NAME LOCATION
+    Usage: ukai_admin add_location IMAGE_NAME LOCATION

 ### Remove Location Information

-The `ukai_remove_location` command removes location information from an existing virtual disk image.
+The `remove_location` subcommand removes location information from an existing virtual disk image.
 If the location is the only location that have a in-sync state in a block, then the removal will not executed.

-    Usage: ukai_remove_location IMAGE_NAME LOCATION
+    Usage: ukai_admin remove_location IMAGE_NAME LOCATION

 ### Synchronize locations

-The `ukai_synchronize` command synchronizes the out-of-sync data to the latest in-sync data.
+The `synchronize` subcommand synchronizes the out-of-sync data to the latest in-sync data.
 Since synchronize operation takes some time, you can specify the range of blocks to synchronize with parameters.

-    Usage: ukai_synchronize [-s START_BLOCK] [-e END_BLOCK] IMAGE_NAME
+    Usage: ukai_admin synchronize [-s START_BLOCK] [-e END_BLOCK] IMAGE_NAME

 If you ommit the `-s` parameter then `0` is assumed.
 If you ommit the `-e` parameter, then the last block number is automatically specified.